Where Does ½mv² Come From?

 In a previous article, I introduced the kilogram-meter as a concrete physical unit — imagine a metal bar, one meter long, with a mass of one kilogram.
 It is not an abstraction: it is a thing you can picture, hold, and reason about.

 Momentum is simply a stack of these bars.
-A 2 kg object moving at 3 m/s carries 6 kilogram-meter bars — six units, pointing in the direction of motion.
+A 2 kg object moving at 3 m/s carries 6 kilogram-meter bars — six identical units, pointing in the direction of motion.

 A metal bar one meter long with a mass of one kilogram — the kilogram-meter unit